HelpSeeker/Restricted-WebM/README.md

 			all other boards: 3MB - no audio allowed - max.
 120 seconds
 		8chan limits:
 			all boards: 8MB - audio allowed
 	-f filters: Add filters that you want to apply (with settings).
-Be careful to type them as you would normally with ffmpeg.
+DO NOT USE SCALING AS IT'S APPLIED AUTOMATICALLY RIGHT NOW!
+Also be careful to type them as you would normally with ffmpeg.
 Refer to ffmpeg's documentation for further information.

 ```